skriptfabrik/n8n-nodes/nodes/clockify-enhanced/README.md

 It supports these operations:

 - Register a webhook in the API which will call the trigger node on configured event
+- Update a project with the given ID

 ## Credentials